chanielm/Elevens/README.md

 ### Prerequisites
 Install the [.NET SDK](https://dotnet.microsoft.com/en-us/download) if not installed already.

-Clone this repository by entering `git clone https://github.com/chanielm/Elevens.git` into the command line OR [download this repository](https://github.com/chanielm/Elevens/archive/refs/heads/main.zip) and unzip the contents.
+Clone this repository by entering `git clone https://github.com/chanielm/Elevens.git` into the command line **OR** [download this repository](https://github.com/chanielm/Elevens/archive/refs/heads/main.zip) and unzip the contents.

 _If you choose to download this repository, the repository folder may be named `Elevens-main` instead of `Elevens`.
-Use whichever name appears in place of `Elevens` if it is different._
+Use whichever name that the repository folder has in place of `Elevens` if it is different._

 ### Visual Studio Code
 1. Open the repository.